OWASP/wstg/document/4-Web_Application_Security_Testing/12-API_Testing/01-Testing_GraphQL.md

 }
 ```

-In conclusion, batching attacks can be used to bypass many security measures enforced on websites.
-It can also be used to enumerate objects and brute forcing 2 factor authentications, or any other sensitive information.
+Batching attacks can be used to bypass many security measures enforced on websites.
+It can also be used to enumerate objects and attempt to brute force multi-factor authentication or other sensitive information.

 ### Detailed Error Message

 GraphQL can encounter unexpected errors during runtime.
-When an error like that occurs, the server may send an error response, which can reveal internal error details or application configuration/data/assets, allowing a malicious user to acquire more information on the application.
-As part of the testing, error messages should be checked, by sending unexpected data, and the responses should be searched for additional information which might be revealed using this technique.
+When such an error occurs, the server may send an error response that may reveal internal error details or application configurations or data.
+This allows a malicious user to acquire more information about the application.
+As part of testing, error messages should be checked by sending unexpected data, a process known as fuzzing.
+The responses should be searched for potentially sensitive information that may be revealed using this technique.

 ### Exposure of Underlying API

-GraphQL is a new technology, and some deployments are for transitioning from old APIs to GraphQL.
-In many cases, this kind of deployment is to use GraphQL as a standard API which translates requests (sent using GraphQL syntax) to an underlying API, as well as the responses.
-If the requests are not properly checked, the path of parameters being passed, might be changed by the user.
-For example, a request contains an `id=1/delete` might translate to `/api/users/1/delete`, or a manipulation of other resources of that user.
-Also note that the request is now sent with the authorization of the GraphQL node, which is probably on higher privileges than a common user.
-A tester should try and gain access to other APIs using this method, and might be able to escalate privileges.
+GraphQL is a relatively new technology, and some applications are transitioning from old APIs to GraphQL.
+In many cases, GraphQL is deployed as a standard API which translates requests (sent using GraphQL syntax) to an underlying API, as well as the responses.
+If requests to the underlying API are not properly checked for authorization, it could lead to a possible escalation of privileges.

+For example, a request containing the parameter `id=1/delete` might be interpreted as `/api/users/1/delete`.
+This could extend to the manipulation of other resources belonging to `user=1`.
+It is also possible that the request is interpreted to have the authorization given to the GraphQL node, instead of the true requester.

+A tester should try and gain access to underlying API methods as it may be possible to escalate privileges.

 ## Remediation

 - Restrict access to introspection queries.
 - Implement input validation.
-  - It is the first measure that needs to be implemented to handle injections, specific methods will not be covered in this guide.
   - GraphQL does not have a native way to validate input, however, there is an open source project called ["graphql-constraint-directive"](https://github.com/confuser/graphql-constraint-directive) which allows for input validation as part of the schema definition.
-  - Input validation alone will be good, but it will not block everything (there is no 100% security), and additional measures should be implemented as well.
+  - Input validation alone is helpful, but it is not a complete solution and additional measures should be taken to mitigate injection attacks.
 - Implement security measures to prevent abusive queries.
-  - Timeouts - Allows to stop queries which take too much time (and might be infinite).
+  - Timeouts: restrict the amount of time that a query is permitted to run.
-  - Maximum query depth - Limits the depth of allowed queries, which might prevent queries which are too deep from abusing resources.
+  - Maximum query depth: limit the depth of allowed queries, which may prevent queries that are too deep from abusing resources.
-  - Maximum query complexity - Limits the complexity of queries, from abusing the GraphQL resources.
+  - Set maximum query complexity: limit the complexity of queries to mitigate the abuse of GraphQL resources.
-  - Throttling.
-    - Server time based throttling - Limits the amount of server time a user can consume.
+  - Use server-time-based throttling: limit the amount of server time a user can consume.
-    - Query Complexity based throttling - Limits the total complexity of queries a user can consume.
+  - Use query-complexity-based throttling: limit the total complexity of queries a user can consume.
-- Sending generic error messages - Just like general programing, error messages should be generic without revealing details of the deployment.
+- Send generic error messages: use generic error messages that do not reveal details of the deployment.
-- Mitigate batching attacks.
+- Mitigate batching attacks:
   - Add object request rate limiting in code.
   - Prevent batching for sensitive objects.
   - Limit the number of queries that can run at one time.

-For more on remediating GraphQL weaknesses, refer the [GraphQL CS](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html).
+For more on remediating GraphQL weaknesses, refer to the [GraphQL Cheat Sheet](https://cheatsheetseries.owasp.org/cheatsheets/GraphQL_Cheat_Sheet.html).

 ## Tools